 What is a Mountain Bike?

-A mountain bike looks like a regular bike, but is especially designed to combat rougher terrain with inclusion of suspension on the frame and fork, larger knobby tires, more durable heavy duty wheels, more powerful brakes, and lower gear ratios needed for steep grades with poor traction.
+A mountain bike looks like a regular bike but is specially designed to combat rougher terrain with the inclusion of suspension on the frame and fork, larger knobby tires, more durable heavy-duty wheels, more powerful brakes, and lower gear ratios needed for steep grades with poor traction.

 How did Mountain Biking originate as a sport?

 Mountain biking is yet to hit the mainstream sports, however, it is gaining popularity among the masses at a great speed.
 The name ‘mountain bike’ was first used in mass media in 1966 as ‘mountain bicycle’ when a modified bike was used for freewheeling down mountain trails.
 This sport became popular in the 1970s in Northern California (also the hub of many other innovations in the world).

 However, the first mass-production of mountain bikes started only in 1981.
 Slowly in the 1990s and 2000s, it started as an international activity with races being organized in various countries and international racing circuits.